Great Chinese Famine: Cannibalism

+There are widespread oral reports, though little official documentation, of human cannibalism being practiced in various forms as a result of the famine.
+To survive, people had to resort to every possible means, from eating soil and poisons to stealing and killing and even to eating human flesh.
+Yang Jisheng, a retired Chinese reporter, said "Parents ate their own kids.
+Kids ate their own parents.
+And we couldn't have imagined there was still grain in the warehouses.
+At the worst time, the government was still exporting grain."
+Due to the scale of the famine, some have speculated that the resulting cannibalism could be described as "on a scale unprecedented in the history of the 20th century".

 Aftermath

 Initial reactions and cover-ups

-Local party leaders, for their part, conspired to cover up shortfalls and reassign blame in order to protect their own lives and positions.
+Provincial and local party leaders, for their part, conspired to cover up shortfalls and reassign blame in order to protect their own lives and positions.
 Mao was kept unaware of some of the starvation of villagers in the rural areas who were suffering, as the birth rate began to plummet and deaths increased in 1958 and 1959.
 In 1960, as gestures of solidarity, Mao ate no meat for seven months and Zhou Enlai cut his monthly grain consumption.

 In visits to Henan province in 1958, Mao observed what local officials claimed was increases in crop yield of one thousand to three thousand percent achieved, supposedly, in massive 24-hour pushes organized by the officials which they called "sputnik launches".
-But the numbers were faked, and so were the fields that Mao observed, which had been carefully prepared in advance of Mao's visit by local officials, who removed shoots of grain from various fields and carefully transplanted them into a field prepared especially for Mao, which appeared to be a bumper crop.
+But the numbers were faked, and so were the fields that Mao observed, which had been carefully prepared in advance of Mao's visit by local officials, who removed shoots of grain from various fields and carefully transplanted them into a field prepared especially for Mao, to appear to be a bumper crop.

 The local officials became trapped by these sham demonstrations to Mao, and exhorted the peasants to reach unattainable goals, by "deep ploughing and close planting", among other techniques.
 This ended up making things much worse; the crop failed completely, leaving barren fields.
 No one was in a position to challenge Mao's ideas as incorrect, so peasants went to extreme lengths to keep up the charade; some grew seedlings in their bedding and coats and, after the seedlings quickly sprouted, "planted" them in fields—the bedding made the plants look high and healthy.

+The post office in Xinyang confiscated 1,200 outgoing letters begging for help.
+Yang Jisheng, a retired Chinese reporter, said:

 Like in the massive Soviet-created famine in Ukraine (the Holodomor), doctors were prohibited from listing "starvation" as a cause of death on death certificates.
 This kind of deception was far from uncommon; a famous propaganda picture from the famine shows Chinese children from Shandong province ostensibly standing atop a field of wheat, so densely grown that it could apparently support their weight.
 In reality, they were standing on a bench concealed beneath the plants, and the "field" was again entirely composed of individually transplanted stalks.